 In March 2015, a Notice of Receipt for application was sent to all property owners and tenants located within a 300-foot radius of the proposed project site.
 Following that notification, staff has received numerous letters, emails and calls from individual neighbors, the Prospect Hill Neighborhood Association, the Friends of San Lorenzo Creek, and Sherman Lewis on behalf of the Hayward Area Planning Association.
-In general, the commenters were concerned about the height and massing of the building; the inclusion of high density residential as part of the development; potential traffic issues, consistency with the General Plan and Zoning; the lack of open space; an overreliance on vehicles as evidenced by the high parking ratios, and the interaction between the development and adjacent rights-of-way and San Lorenzo Creek.
+In general, the commenters were concerned about the height and massing of the building; the inclusion of high density residential as part of the development; potential traffic issues, consistency with the General Plan and Zoning; the lack of open space; an overreliance on vehicles; and the interaction between the development and adjacent rights-of-way and San Lorenzo Creek.

-The project proponent met with the Prospect Hill Neighborhood Association and individual Prospect Hill neighbors as well as the Hayward Historical Society and business owners in the vicinity of the project site numerous times in 2015 and 2016.
-In addition, as noted in Background above, there was a duly noticed Planning Commission Study Session to discuss the proposed project in May 2016.
+The project proponent met with the Prospect Hill Neighborhood Association and individual Prospect Hill neighbors, the Hayward Historical Society, and business owners near the project site numerous times in 2015 and 2016.
+In addition, as noted in the Background section above, there was a duly noticed Planning Commission Work Session to discuss the proposed project in May 2016.

-As a result of comments related to the project, the applicant redesigned the building to break the structure into two separate towers to allow for view corridors from Prospect Hill east to the hills; expanded the Hazel Avenue pocket park; proposed improvements along the San Lorenzo Creek pathway; included a green roof on the commercial anchor tenant structure; is willing to install roadway improvements to minimize neighborhood cutthrough traffic and spill over parking (Condition Nos.
-47, 48 and 67); and will implement robust transportation and parking demand management strategies which are included as Mitigation Measure and Conditions of Approval for the project as described in detail above.
+As a result of comments related to the project, the applicant redesigned the building to break the structure into two separate towers to allow for view corridors from Prospect Hill east to the hills; expanded the Hazel Avenue pocket park; proposed improvements along the San Lorenzo Creek pathway; included a green roof on the commercial anchor tenant structure; is willing to install roadway improvements to minimize neighborhood cutthrough traffic and spill over parking (proposed Conditions of Approval Nos.
+47, 48 and 67); and will implement robust transportation and parking demand management strategies, which are included as EIR Mitigation Measures and conditions of approval for the project as described in detail previously in this report.

-On February 10, 2016, notices of this public hearing and consideration of the environmental impact report were sent to all property owners within a 300-foot radius of the project site and to interested parties who requested to be notified about the project.
-In addition, notice of this public hearing was published in The Daily Review on February 11, 2017.
+On April 14, 2017, notice of this public hearing was published in The Daily Review newspaper and mailed out to all residents, business and property owners within a 300-foot radius of the project site, as well as interested parties who requested to be notified about the project.